apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 -->

 [TOC]
+Configuring Log4cxx by loading a file allows you to specify the instantiated appender/layout/filter classes and the properties of those class instances without recompiling and rebuilding.

-As Log4cxx was designed to be extendable, option names are not constrained by the core library.
+As Log4cxx was designed to be extendable, property names and values are not constrained by the core library.
 The configuration file parsers,
 [DOMConfigurator](@ref log4cxx.xml.DOMConfigurator) and
 [PropertyConfigurator](@ref log4cxx.PropertyConfigurator),
 just send the key/value pair to an instance of the named appender/layout/filter class.
-Refer to the [setOption method documentation](@ref log4cxx::spi::OptionHandler::setOption) for configurable option names and supported values.
+Refer to the [setOption method documentation](@ref log4cxx::spi::OptionHandler::setOption) for configurable property names and supported values.
-Note that a base class may implement some options while the concrete class implements others.
+Note that a base class may implement some properties while the concrete class implements others.
-Check the full class hierarchy when looking for a configuration option.
+Check the full class hierarchy when looking for the configurable property names and the supported values.

 # Default Initialization Behaviour {#default-initialization}